03.The high cost of care

 - For 2011-12 it was $3.78 per hour (up to$189 per week) for approved child care such as LDC;

 - Registered child care, such as care by a nanny, was subsidised by only 63c per hour (up to $31.60 per week).

 - The Child Care Rebate is only available for approved child care.
 It’s not means-tested and refunds 50% of your child care costs up to a maximum benefit of $7500, per child, per year.

 - The average annual rebate families received was about $2100 per child in 2010-11.

-In a confusing bureaucratic twist, you need to apply for the Child Care Benefit to receive the Child Care Rebate, even if your income is above the cut-offs.
-No wonder about 100,000 families are missing out.
-You also need to be working, studying or have an exemption from both.
+In a confusing bureaucratic twist, you need to apply for the Child Care Benefit to receive the Child Care Rebate, even if your income is above the cut-offs - no wonder about 100,000 families are missing out.
+You also need to be working or studying, or to have an exemption from both.